mayakraft/Imagination/README.md

 Alternatively, open the Xcode project and build and run.

-run `make clean` to reset the project
+run `make clean` to reset the project.

 ## linux